zenml-io/zenml-projects/customer-satisfaction/README.md

 python run_deployment.py
 ```

+## 📙 Resources & References

+We had written a blog that explains this project in-depth: [Predicting how a customer will feel about a product before they even ordered it](https://blog.zenml.io/customer_satisfaction/).

+If you'd like to watch the video that explains the project, you can watch the [video](https://youtu.be/L3_pFTlF9EQ).

 ## 🕹 Demo Streamlit App

 There is a live demo of this project using [Streamlit](https://streamlit.io/) which you can find [here](https://share.streamlit.io/ayush714/customer-satisfaction/main).
 It takes some input features for the product and predicts the customer satisfaction rate using the latest trained models.
 If you want to run this Streamlit app in your local system, you can run the following command:-